mendersoftware/mender-docs/04.Artifacts/06.Signing-and-verification/docs.md

 <!--AUTOVERSION: "mender-artifact/%/"/mender-artifact -->
 [x.x.x_mender-artifact]: https://d1b0l86ne08fsf.cloudfront.net/mender-artifact/3.0.0b1/mender-artifact

-To sign we use the `-k` parameter to specify the private key, which will be used for creating the signature.
+There are two ways to sign an Artifact: while creating it with the `write` command or once already created using the `sign` command.
+We add the `-k` paramater in both cases to specify the private key, which will be used for creating the signature.
-This parameter works both if you have a root file system (e.g. `.ext4` file) and are writing a new Mender Artifact and if you are signing an existing Mender Artifact (`.mender`).

 #### A raw root file system